Vidyut01/Vscode-Spotify-Player/README.md

 ## Using the Extension

+> Note: The user needs a Spotify Premium account to use most of the features

 ### Setting Client ID

 **This step is only needed the first time on a device.
 If Settings Sync is on, then the Client ID will be synced on any other devices**